International human rights

 According to the Iranian human rights group IHR, their families were informed by prison officials that the man had been put to death in January but the exact place and time of their executions are unknown

+Hashem Shaabani.
+He was arrested in 2011 with at least four other fellow Arabs and sentenced to death in a trial described as grossly unfair.
 Hashem Shaabani, a 32-year-old poet from Iran's Ahwazi Arab community, was executed last month after he appeared on state television and denounced himself – a confession that activists say was made under duress.

 Shaabani, who was from Ramshir, also known as Khalafabad, in Iran's south-western province of Khuzestan, was hanged after being found guilty of Moharebeh (war against God) for allegedly having links with a separatist terrorist organisation.
 He is reported to have been executed along with another cultural activist and colleague, identified as Hadi Rashedi.